Off the Job

 Img 3941 Edited

-Noel mentioned this one last week: the water is pooling in the tarps.
+Noel mentioned this one last week: the water is pooling in the remaining tarps.
 This seems to be the least of our problems, but it sure is not comforting.

 Img 3943 Edited